A Large-scale Benchmark on Geological Fault Delineation Models: Domain Shift, Training Dynamics, Generalizability, Evaluation and Inferential Behavior: Abstract

 \section{Abstract}

 Machine learning has taken a critical role in seismic interpretation workflows, especially in fault delineation tasks.
-However, despite the recent proliferation of pretrained models and synthetic datasets, the field still lacks a systematic understanding of the generalizability limits of these models across seismic data representing a variety of geologic, acquisition and processing settings.
-Distributional shifts between different data sources, limitations in fine-tuning strategies and labeled data accessibility, and inconsistent evaluation protocols all represent major roadblocks in the deployment of reliable and robust models in real-world exploration settings.
-In this paper, we present the first large-scale benchmarking study explicitly designed to provide answers and guidelines for domain shift strategies in seismic interpretation.
-Our benchmark encompasses over $200$ models trained and evaluated on three heterogeneous datasets (synthetic and real data) including \texttt{FaultSeg3D}, \texttt{CRACKS}, and \texttt{Thebe}.
-We systematically assess pretraining, fine-tuning, and joint training strategies under varying degrees of domain shift.
-Our analysis highlights the fragility of current fine-tuning practices, the emergence of catastrophic forgetting, and the challenges of interpreting performance in a systematic manner.
-We establish a robust experimental baseline to provide insights into the tradeoffs inherent to current fault delineation workflows, and shed light on directions for developing more generalizable, interpretable and effective machine learning models for seismic interpretation.
-The insights and analyses reported provide a set of guidelines on the deployment of fault delineation models within seismic interpretation workflows.
+However, despite the recent proliferation of pretrained models and synthetic datasets, the field still lacks a systematic understanding of the generalizability limits of these models across seismic data representing diverse geologic, acquisition, and processing settings.
+In practice, distributional shifts between surveys, limitations in fine-tuning strategies, and inconsistent evaluation protocols remain major obstacles to deploying reliable models in real exploration settings.
+In this paper, we present the first large-scale benchmarking study explicitly designed to evaluate domain shift strategies for seismic fault delineation.
+Our benchmark spans over 200 experimental setups combining eight architectures, three datasets (\texttt{FaultSeg3D}, \texttt{CRACKS}, \texttt{Thebe}), and multiple training regimes (individual training, fine-tuning, and joint training).
+We evaluate performance using three complementary metrics (Dice, Hausdorff Distance, and Bidirectional Chamfer Distance) and analyze both segmentation accuracy and structural fidelity.
+Our results show that fine-tuning across dissimilar domains can reduce source-domain Dice by up to 75\%, demonstrating severe catastrophic forgetting, whereas larger models such as Segformer tend to be more robust to adaptation than smaller architectures.
+We also find that domain adaptation methods outperform fine-tuning under large distributional gaps but underperform when domains are closely aligned.
+Finally, we complement conventional metrics with an analysis of fault-network descriptors (length, curvature, sinuosity, segmentation density), revealing the nuances in the interplay between architectural choices and data properties.
+Overall, this benchmark provides a reproducible foundation for evaluating transferability in seismic fault delineation and offers actionable insights for effective deployment of fault delineation models within seismic interpretation workflows.

 \titlepgskip=-15pt